Smart Phone Apple is planning for the launch of a new and improve... | Channels for Pearson+

 1

 Step 1: Identify the formula for determining the required sample size for estimating a population proportion.
-The formula is: n = (Z^2 * p * (1 - p)) / E^2, where n is the required sample size, Z is the z-score corresponding to the desired confidence level, p is the estimated population proportion, and E is the margin of error.
+The formula is: , where is the sample size, is the z-score corresponding to the confidence level, is the estimated population proportion, and is the margin of error.

 Step 2: Determine the values for the variables in the formula.
-Since the confidence level is 90%, the corresponding z-score (Z) is approximately 1.645.
-The margin of error (E) is given as 3%, or 0.03.
-Since nothing is known about the population proportion, assume p = 0.5, which maximizes the required sample size.
+The confidence level is 90%, so the z-score corresponding to 90% confidence is approximately 1.645.
+The estimated population proportion is 0.11 (11%), and the margin of error is 0.03 (3%).

+Step 3: Substitute the values into the formula.
+The equation becomes: .

-Step 5: Simplify the denominator of the formula.
-Calculate 0.03^2, then divide the simplified numerator by the simplified denominator to find the required sample size, n.
+Step 5: Simplify the denominator.
+Calculate .
+Then divide the numerator by the denominator to find the required sample size .
+Round up to the nearest whole number, as sample size must be a whole number.

 Verified video answer for a similar problem: